-Rolling Meadows offers the chance to do some serious unplugging with a silent meditation and yoga retreat overlooking the hills of coastal Maine for up to 11 participants.
-Retreats are held throughout the year and are designed to increase awareness and simplify life with a daily schedule of multiple meditation session, yoga and free time between sessions for reflection, solitude and enjoying the beauty of the land.
+Rolling Meadows offers the chance to do some serious unplugging with a silent meditation and yoga retreat overlooking the hills of coastal Maine.
+Retreats are held throughout the year and are designed to increase awareness and simplify life with a daily schedule of multiple meditation sessions, yoga and free time between sessions for reflection, solitude and enjoying the beauty of the land.
 Talking is encouraged during guided sessions that offer the chance to ask questions and talk about how to integrate the experiences into daily life.
 The property is set across 100 acres and features hiking trails as well as a spring-fed pond for swimming.

-The Kalyana Centre for Mindfulness is located in one of the most beautiful places on earth – Ireland’s south west region on the Dingle Peninsula.
-Retreats and classes are based on Mindfulness Meditation and Mindfulness Based Stress Reductions.
-Simple movements known as Kum Nye, or Tibetan healing yoga are often integrated into the practice.
-The weekends or longer retreats are residential, and spent mostly in silence.
+The Kalyana Centre for Mindfulness is located in one of the most beautiful places on earth – Ireland’s southwest region on the Dingle Peninsula.
+Retreats and classes are based on Mindfulness Meditation and Mindfulness-Based Stress Reduction.
+Simple movements are known as Kum Nye, or Tibetan healing yoga are often integrated into the practice.
+The weekends or longer retreats are residential and spent mostly in silence.
 Mindfulness meditation includes sitting, walking, standing and lying down.
-Loving Kindness practice as well as compassion practice are supporting practices in some of the retreats.
-A maximum of 10 participants can be hosted, partly in shared accommodation, with three daily vegetarian meals included.
+Loving Kindness practice, as well as compassion practice, are supporting practices in some of the retreats.

 The Buddhist Retreat Centre is perched atop a ridge overlooking indigenous valleys, forests and rolling hills.
 For more than two decades now, people of all types have come here to experience peace and tranquility, offering a gentle and sympathetic place to be still and get in touch with oneself.
 Just a 90-minute drive from Durban, the remote location feels worlds away.
 Former President Nelson Mandela awarded the center National Heritage status for its environmentally friendly approach to using indigenous plants as well as efforts to help save the endangered Blue Swallow.
 Walking and bird watching across the 300-acre property are encouraged accordingly.
 In addition to regularly scheduled meditation retreats, people who want to escape from the modern world and enjoy solitude are also welcome.